timbertson/netproxrc/README.md

 Different software all supports the same format for this file, which is nice.
 But they differ in which environment variable they use to specify that file.
 Git uses `GIT_SSL_CAINFO`, openssl uses `SSL_CERT_FILE`, curl uses `CURL_CA_BUNDLE`, and there's likely more.

 Nix adds another layer to understand.
-Nix's `cacert` package exports `NIX_SSL_CERT_FILE` as the canonical environment variable where nix-wrapped tools ought to read from.
+Nix's `cacert` package [exports `NIX_SSL_CERT_FILE`](https://github.com/NixOS/nixpkgs/blob/3a0030bfafd5c961cc148944450eefcbd1d3eeb2/pkgs/data/misc/cacert/setup-hook.sh#L1) as the canonical environment variable where nix-wrapped tools ought to read from.

 Nix-packaged tools are supposed to read from this envvar instead of the default paths they would be configured with on a typical linux distro (typically somewhere in `/etc/`).
 Here's the [relevant patch for openssl](https://github.com/NixOS/nixpkgs/blob/f3565a2c088883636f198550eac349ed82c6a2b3/pkgs/development/libraries/openssl/3.0/nix-ssl-cert-file.patch)

-But it _also_ exports `SSL_CERT_FILE` and `SYSTEM_CERTIFICATE_PATH`, for compatibility with tools that haven't been (or can't be?) wrapped in this way.
+But `cacert` _also_ exports `SSL_CERT_FILE` and `SYSTEM_CERTIFICATE_PATH`, for compatibility with tools that haven't been (or can't be?) wrapped in this way.

 So we know how tools are configured, and we know that nix-packaged tools are supposed to use a nix-specific default which is provided by the `cacerts` package, instead of using the host system's certificates.